 Dr. Liu's research interests include issues of multiculturalism, gender and race.
 Specifically, Dr. Liu has recently explored the intersections of race and gender in discrimination experienced by Asian males.
 She intends to continue studying the stereotypes ethnic minorities, especially Asian Americans, and how the stereotypes affect individuals’ mental health.
 She is also interested in developing interventions to help those who experienced discrimination to cope with racial trauma.

 Dr. John McConnell

-Dr. McConnell directs The Multicultural Peace and Justice Lab.
+Dr. McConnell directs The Multicultural Peace and Justice Collaborative.